OctopusDeploy/blog/blog/2021-07/safe-schema-updates-1-delivery-hell/index.md

 ## Next time…

-In the next post we’ll start to imagine what a better system might look like by exploring the concepts of resilience and robustness.
-[You can read Part 2 here](https://octopus.com/blog/safe-schema-updates-2-resilient-vs-robust). *(Scheduled for publication: July 20th 2021).)*
+In the next post (part 2) we’ll start to imagine what a safer software architecture, delivery process, and devlopment culture might look like.
+We'll begin by exploring the nature of failure within complex systems, and we'll move on to discuss the concepts of resilience and robustness.
+This post will be the first of four posts intended to help folks to re-evaluate the way they view and assess safety within complex IT systems.

+!include <safe-schema-updates-posts>